 The USPTO regularly organizes or participates in continuing legal education (CLE) credit offerings across the country.
 Offerings cover a variety of topics.
 To learn more, visit the USPTO CLE events page.

 Looking for additional information on examination practice and procedure?
 Publicly available material used to train USPTO patent examiners is available on our Examiner Training Materials page and the Examination Guidance and Training Materials page.

 Patent Examiner Technical Training Program

 Are you or your client interested in providing technical training to patent examiners?
-The Patent Examiner Technical Training Program (PETTP) offers technologists, scientists, engineers, and other experts from industry and academia an opportunity to voluntarily provide technical training and expertise to patent examiners in-person or virtually from their own location.
+The Patent Examiner Technical Training Program (PETTP) offers technologists, scientists, engineers, and other experts from industry and academia, an opportunity to voluntarily provide technical training and expertise to patent examiners either in-person or virtually from their own location.